-E_H9: Subjects that live in a region in which local infection rates increased by more than average from the first to the second survey wave, will invest less than in the first survey wave (W1Q12, W2Investment).
+B_H9: Subjects that live in a region in which local infection rates increased particularly strongly from the first to the second survey wave, will invest less than in the first survey wave (W1Q12, W2Investment, W3Investment).

-E_H10: Subjects that live in a region in which local infection rates (COVID_incidence) increased by more than average from the first to the second survey wave, will provide more to the public goods (W2Q30, W2Q32, W2Q36, W2Q37).
+B_H10: Subjects that live in a region in which local infection rates (COVID_incidence) increased particularly strongly from the first to the second survey wave, will provide more to the public goods (W2Q30, W2Q32, W2Q36, W2Q37, W3Q32, W3Q34, W3Q37, W3Q38).

-Regarding our hypotheses on the long-term effect of the risk framing treatment, please refer to Subsection B.
+Regarding our hypotheses on the long-term effect of the risk framing treatment, please refer to the previous Subsection A.